martinberlin/udpx/README.md

 If a fast start without wait is desired the best would be to add a hardware button, that only when pressed will wait for configuration.

+First Pixel in the Led stripe or matrix will reflect the status

+1. BLUE     Waiting for Bluetooth config
+2. GREEN    Connected successfully, got IP
+3. RED      Connection failed, will turn to 1.Waiting for config after 4 fails

 ### udpx Android application steps:

 1. Config Tab